 Moon Time refers to a sacred time when a woman is on her Holy Time.
 Through this cycle, women feel the effects of the Grandmother Moon, similar to how the moon affects ocean tides.
 Women are respected for their ability to create life and Moon Time is a ceremony to connect with Creator.
 Because women are considered powerfully connected to Creator during their Moon Time, different Grandparents and Nations may request women not participate in certain ceremonies or use certain medicines.
 If you are not sure about protocol at a ceremony, pull a female Grandparent or the lead Grandparent aside and let them know you are on your Moon Time and they may guide you with what you may need to do.

 Ribbon Skirts are often worn in ceremony or at special events.
 Traditionally, ribbon skirts are ankle-length, connecting you to the land or Mother Earth.
-Different color ribbons generally mean something special to the wearer, may be unique to their own teachings, or to each Nation.
+Different colour ribbons generally mean something special to the wearer, may be unique to their own teachings, or to each Nation.
 A ribbon skirt is an expression of womanhood and strength and a symbol of reclaiming identity.
 Regardless of how you may identify (Indigenous or non-Indigenous), if you are participating in or witnessing a ceremony, you may be encouraged to wear a ribbon skirt or a long skirt.

 Land-based healing